24Lights/ZEDI-Segregation/README.md

 The repository has code which is exclusively written for ZEDI project.

-The segregator will segregate the ZEDI files which are in the following format:
+The segregator will generate the ZEDI files which will be in the following format:

 "|" is the separator used .